 We have conducted a test to observe the decline of pH over a given time of 9.5 hours during which the water was stored in a refrigerator.
 The results were as follows: pH pre filtration- 7.2 pH Post filter (immediate)- 9.6 pH 9.5 hours after filtration- 9.1 As you can see the pH stays pretty static.
 The molecular structure of the water is fundamentally altered for the better leading to much easier hydration physiologically.

 As you can imagine, when the water in the pitcher comes up to cover the outlet at the bottom of the filter the process slows down compared to when the water is well below the filter opening at the bottom.
-We verify that 12-15 minutes for the reservoir (2.5L) to empty is standard.
-Magic takes time ?
+On average it takes 8-10 minutes for the reservoir (1.5L).
 Also, if you are ever in a situation where you are so thirsty but the filter isn’t done, you can always lift the reservoir out of the pitcher while its filtering so you can pour out the filtered water for refreshment.
 NOTE: Do not pour water from the pitcher if there is still unfiltered water left in reservoir, this will cause spillages!